Design for Stage and Screen courses

 BA (Hons) Design for Stage and Screen (Costume Design and Construction)

 "As part of the course we had the opportunity to meet Sarah Greenwood, a leading production designer who has worked on Sherlock Holmes, Atonement and Pride and Prejudice."
-Ed Humphrey, BA (Hons) Design for Stage and Screen (Design for Film and Television)
+Ed Humphrey, Design for Film and Television student

-You can view examples of student work on our School of Art & Design Degree Showcase site.
+You can view examples of student work on our School of Art & Design Showcase site.

-As part of the course, you'll be able to showcase your work at NTU's Degree Show.
+As part of the course, you'll be able to showcase your work in your final year.
 You'll also have opportunities to be selected to exhibit at industry events.